yugabyte/ybu/TFE/YBU-59/YBU-59.md

 ## About this lab
-In this hands-on lab, you'll create the following AWS cloud infrastructure resources and objects required to deploy Yugabyte Platform and a Yugabyte Universe in a given AWS region:
+In this hands-on lab, you'll create the following AWS cloud infrastructure resources and objects required to deploy Yugabyte Platform and a Yugabyte Universe in a given AWS region.
-- VPC
-- Routing table
-- Subnet
-- Internet gateway
-- Security group
-- Key Pair
-- AWS user with AWS secrets

 ### Lab requirements